 We also note an intriguing phenomenon present in these figures: the angular size of the primary image associated with $r=r_{\rm isco}$ can be smaller than that of the corresponding secondary image.
 Similar effects have been discussed in previous studies, and we defer a detailed investigation of this behavior to future work.

 Note that the above discussion has not yet taken black hole phase transitions into account, whose presence breaks the otherwise continuous evolution of black hole images and may therefore encode additional thermodynamic information.
-To this end, the small-- and large--black hole radii at the phase transition, $r_{h,s}$ and $r_{h,l}$, determined via the Maxwell equal--area construction, are marked in Figs.~\ref{fig:dyy}--\ref{fig:dw}.
+To this end, the small and large black hole radii at the phase transition, $r_{h,s}$ and $r_{h,l}$, determined via the Maxwell equal-area construction, are marked in Figs.~\ref{fig:dyy}-\ref{fig:dw}\footnote{Note that this does not mean that time itself also undergoes a sudden jump.
+It only means that the time reading jumps from $t(r_{h,s})$ to $t(r_{h,l})$.}.
 At these radii the otherwise continuous evolution of the image size $\xi(r_h)$ (including both $\xi_{\rm c}(r_h)$ and $\xi_n(r_h)$) is interrupted by a discontinuous jump, which immediately raises two natural questions.
-First, does the black hole image always increase across the transition, namely $\xi(r_{h,l})>\xi(r_{h,s})$?
-Second, is the monotonic behavior of $\xi(r_h)$ the same before and after the transition?
+First, does the black hole image always sudden increase across the phase transition, namely $\xi(r_{h,l})>\xi(r_{h,s})$?
+Second, is the monotonicity of $\xi(r_h)$ the same before and after the phase transition?

-For the isobaric ensemble the answers are straightforward.
-Since $\xi(r_h)$ is strictly monotonically increasing in the isobaric ensemble, one necessarily has $\xi(r_{h,l})>\xi(r_{h,s})$, implying a sudden increase of the image size across the phase transition and supporting earlier proposals that black hole phase transitions may be diagnosed through abrupt changes in optical observables.
-Moreover, $\xi(r_h)$ remains monotonically increasing on both sides of the transition.
+For the isobaric process the answers are straightforward.
+Since $\xi(r_h)$ is strictly monotonically increasing in the isobaric process, one necessarily has $\xi(r_{h,l})>\xi(r_{h,s})$, implying a sudden increase of the image size across the phase transition and supporting earlier proposals that black hole phase transitions may be diagnosed through sudden changes in optical observables.
+Moreover, $\xi(r_h)$ remains monotonically increasing on both sides of the phase transition.